-The Centers for Disease Control and Prevention (CDC) reports a similar decline, with 4.3 percent fewer middle schoolers and 15.8 percent fewer high schoolers admitting to smoking cigarettes between 2011 and 2017.
+The reports a similar decline, with 4.3 percent fewer middle schoolers and 15.8 percent fewer high schoolers admitting to smoking cigarettes between 2011 and 2017.

 However, as cigarette smoking seems to be on the decline, another method of nicotine use has managed to hook today’s youth.

 The same CDC report that discussed the decline of cigarette use revealed an increase in vaping.

 In 2017, 3.3 percent of middle schoolers reported using electronic cigarettes, and 11.7 percent of high schoolers reported the same.